Australia's Newest

 Regulators control the manufacturing process by licensing fractionation facilities under a regulation called Good Manufacturing Practice (GMP).
 Further, the finished products require country specific Marketing Approval before they can be sold.
 This generally involves undertaking clinical trials which are capital, time and resource intensive.

 Aegros received GMP accreditation from the TGA for its 4,500m2 facility and the HaemaFrac® process to fractionate CovimmuneTM in October 2021.
-Aegros has also completed the first arm of its CovimmuneTM clinical trial and expects to complete the second arm in early 2022.
+Aegros has also completed Phase II of its CovimmuneTM clinical trial in 2023.

 3. Plasma Supply